rosensilva/ballerina-samples/resiliency-timeouts/README.md

 ```json
 {"itemId":"item_id", "brand":"ABC", "condition":"New", "itemLocation":"USA", "marketingPrice":"$100", "seller":"XYZ"};
 ```
 This mock eCommerce backend is designed only to respond once for every five requests.
-Big potion of calls to this eCommerce backend will not get any response.
+The 80% of calls to this eCommerce backend will not get any response.

 Please find the implementation of the eCommerce backend service in `ballerina-guides/resiliency-timeouts/guides/ecommerce_backend/ecommerce_backend_service.bal`

 ## <a name="testing"></a> Testing

 ### Try it out